-Firework Display start: 8pm
+Firework Display start: 8pm (Saturday), 7.10pm (Sunday)

 5-6) Morden Park and Wimbledon Park, November 4-5

-Entry: 5.15pm – 10.00pm
+Entry: 5.15pm – 7.15pm

-Firework Display start: 5:15pm gates open; 6:45pm fireworks (first show); 8:30pm fireworks (second show)
+Firework Display start: 5:15pm gates open for first entry time; 6:45pm fireworks (first show); 7.15pm gates open for second entry time; 8:30pm fireworks (second show)

-8) Barnes Sports Club, November 6
+8) Barnes Sports Club, November 5

 Celebrate with the traditional Bonfire, hot mulled wine, a large bar, and a BBQ selling burgers and hot dogs.
 Listen to music from Barnes Sports Club’s favourite DJ – and don’t forget to dress for your chance to win the best Guy Fawkes lookalike competition!
 The winner will get to do the honours and light the bonfire, so it’s a pretty hot ticket.
 Get more information here.